maester365/maester/website/docs/faq.md

 title: ❓ FAQ
 ---

+## Is this a Microsoft product?

+No. Maester is an open-source, community led project and is not affiliated with Microsoft.

+## How do I report issues?

+If you encounter an issue with Maester, please [open an issue on GitHub](https://github.com/maester365/maester/issues).

 ## Previously installed 'Pester' version '3.4.0' conflicts with new module

 If you see the following error when installing Maester, it means that you have an older version of Pester installed.